Licensed Clinical Mental Health Counselor & TRS, CTRS

-Katie received her bachelor’s degree from the University of Utah in 2015 where she became a licensed and certified Recreation Therapist.
+Katie received her bachelor’s degree from the University of Utah where she became a licensed and certified Recreation Therapist.
 She loves to incorporate movement into her practice by going on walks during the therapy session.
-Katie truly believes in the healing power of movement, being in the mountain air and sun, and connection.
-Her main goal is to help lead clients to have increased self-love and confidence to live an empowered life.
+Katie truly believes in the healing power of connection, movement, breathing in the mountain air.
+Her main goal is to help lead clients to increased self-love and the confidence to live an empowered life.

-* EMDR is a method of psychotherapy that has been widely researched as an effective method of treatment for trauma, post-traumatic stress disorder (PTSD), and disturbing memories.
-EMDR can also be effective in treating anxiety and depression.
+EMDR is a method of psychotherapy that has been widely researched as an effective method of treatment for trauma, post-traumatic stress disorder (PTSD), and disturbing memories.
+EMDR can also be effective in treating anxiety.
 EMDR is an integrative psychotherapeutic approach that assists an individual to process memories and promote emotional healing.
 EMDR has been recognized by both the American Psychiatric Association and the United States Department of Defense as an effective form of treatment for trauma.
+Click here for a video that explains more about EMDR.

 Areas of Focus